neoforged/ModDevGradle/README.md

     // Print more information when NFRT cannot use a cached result
     // Gradle Property: neoForge.neoFormRuntime.analyzeCacheMisses
     analyzeCacheMisses = true

-    // Allows pulling additional NFRT results.
-This affects all CreateMinecraftArtifact tasks in the project.
-    // additionalResults.put('vanillaDeobfuscated', project.file('vanilla.jar'))
 }
 ```